aqeelb/Photoramp/README.md

 Photoramp
 ===============
 An Angular JS single page application that harnesses the Instagram API.
+I have used (OAuth.io) for simplification.

 How to build the app
 ===============